sysflow-telemetry/sf-deployments/README.md

 sysprint /mnt/data/<trace name>
 ```

-To inspect sample traces (this particular sample is a slice of our Think 2019 node.js express attack demo; other ssamples can be found in the tests directory):
+To inspect sample traces (this particular sample is a slice of our Think 2019 node.js express attack demo; other samples can be found in the tests directory):
 ```
 sysprint tests/attacks/2018-07-16/mon.1531776712.sf